xlang-ai/UnifiedSKG/README.md

 raw data(s) -> + seq2seq data(s) ("seq_in" and "seq_out") -> tokenized -> seq2seq_trainer -> predictions -> eval(s)
 -->

-## The overview file structure of this Unified Framework
+## The overview file structure of UnifiedSKG framework
     .
     ├── configure                          # Code for configuration of different tasks/settings
     │   ├── META_TUNING # meta config for each task, controls how we construct it to seq2seq data